zu2/chibicc-6800-v1/README.md

 - e starts at the next 16-bit word.

 ---
-# Usage in Other Platform.
+# Usage in Other Platform

 To run this compiler on systems other than emu6800, crt0 (the startup code), the program’s start address, and the initial stack pointer value must be changed.
 The link-time address should also be adjusted.
 Please refer to kwhr0’s Hitachi BASICMASTER project for examples.